wmaslak/auto_covid_report/README.md

 **Format:** *Checkbox*

-### Sections, plots, text
+### Sections

-Select elements to include in the reports.
+Select secitons to include in the reports.

 **Format:** *Checkbox and list selection*